friends eating at a street cafe in Lucca

 CAA Travel Insurance, an Orion Travel Insurance product, is underwritten by Echelon Insurance.
 Certain exclusions, limitations and restrictions apply.
 Subject to change without notice.
 A Medical Questionnaire may be required if you are 60 years of age and older.
 Quotes are valid for 30 days.

-1 To have your pre-existing medical condition covered by your travel insurance policy, the medical condition must be stable as defined by your policy.
-Please see the policy guide at for full details.
+1. To have your pre-existing medical condition covered by your travel insurance policy, the medical condition must be stable as defined by your policy.
+Please see the policy guide for full details.

 2 All pre-existing medical conditions must be stable within 7 days prior to departure.
 Certain exclusions, limitations and restrictions apply.

-3 Emergency Medical Insurance - Multi-Trip Plans cover 4, 8, 15, 30 or 60 days per trip depending on the plan you purchased.
+3. Medical Multi-Trip Plans cover 4, 8, 15, 30 or 60 days per trip depending on the plan you purchased.
 Top-Up coverage is available for longer trips.
 Coverage cannot extend beyond 365 days from departure date or effective date.

 ®CAA trademarks are owned by, and use is authorized by, the Canadian Automobile Association.